top of page

 Of the ten amateurs on Golf NIL's radar, the question of who gave brands the most bang for their buck delivers an easy answer.

-A less-subtle Jupiter Links logo, Tiger's TGL team, gained prominent placement on Charlie's hat—a clever move, as the highly anticipated event series is set to kick off in a couple of weeks, well-timed to generate even more buzz ahead of its launch.
+A less-subtle Jupiter Links logo, Tiger's TGL team, gained prominent placement on Woods' hat—a clever move, as the highly anticipated event series is set to kick off in a couple of weeks, well-timed to build even more buzz ahead of its launch.
+With the two emerging brands looking to grow market share, Woods' visibility, popularity as a fan favorite, and cross-generational appeal just might make him one of their best assets to attract audience interest.

 As we've seen throughout the years, many amateurs endorsed the same brands as their legendary partners.
 Gary Player and his grandson Alexander Hall wore PXG, while Trevor Immelmann and his son Jacob repped Nike.
 Carson Kuchar wore a Bettinardi hat to support dad Matt Kuchar's partnership as a Bettinardi staffer.

 A few players touted their college pride.
 Villanova commit Luke Leonard wore his future alma mater on his hat and Johnnie-O shirt sleeve, while Wisconsin freshman Izzi Stricker wore a logoed hat and shirt.
-John Daly II flexed Arkansas on his shirt and hat while his NIL partner, JLab, landed a spot on his sleeve throughout practice and competition.
+John Daly II repped Arkansas on his shirt and hat while his NIL partner, JLab, landed a spot on his sleeve throughout practice and competition.

 bottom of page